Mainers, Here’s What You Should Know About Your Ranked-Choice Ballot

 Some things you should know:

-1. Ranked-choice voting will be used for these elections:
+1. Ranked-choice voting will only be used for these elections in Maine in 2022:

-- The U.S. Congressional District 1 race: Chellie Pingree (D), Jay Allen (R)
+- The U.S. Congressional District 1 race: Chellie Pingree (D), Edwin Thelander (R)

-- The U.S. Congressional District 2 race: Jared Golden (D), Dale Crafts (R)
+- The U.S. Congressional District 2 race: Jared Golden (D), Bruce Poliquin (R)

 2. Voters in Maine who do not wish to participate in ranked-choice voting can choose only one candidate.
 Voters do not need to rank all the candidates.

-3. With several rounds of voting it will take time to determine a winner as ballots have to be transported to Augusta to be scanned until the next round can be can be tallied.
-We may not know the results for several days after the election.
+3. With several rounds of voting it will take time to determine a winner for ranked-choice elections on the Maine ballots as they have be transported to Augusta to be scanned until the next round can be tallied.
+We may not know those results for several days after the election.

-If you still have questions about ranked-choice voting, you can view an FAQ and see some sample ballots when they are release at the link below.
+If you still have questions about ranked-choice voting, you can view an FAQ at the link below.